ThatGoogolGuy/Googl-1.5.0/README.md

-# Googl-1.5.0
-Googl 1.5.0 can do functions and constants now!!!
+Googl 1.5.0 can do functions sin, log, sqrt. and it knows pi and e!